Sankar (writer)

-Mani Sankar Mukherjee (commonly known as Sankar in both Bengali and English-language literature) is an Indian writer in the Bengali language, who also served as the Sheriff of Kolkata.
-He grew up in Howrah of West Bengal.
+Mani Sankar Mukherjee (7 December 1933 – 20 February 2026), commonly known by his pen name Sankar in both Bengali- and English-language literature, was an Indian writer in the Bengali language, who also served as the Sheriff of Kolkata.
+He grew up in Debdoot Sheet Nagar in Howrah of West Bengal.

-Personal life
+Early life and education

-Sankar is the son of Avaya Mukherjee known as Gouri Mukherjee.
+Sankar was the son of Avaya Mukherjee.
 Sankar's father died while he was still a teenager, as a result of which Sankar became a clerk to the last British barrister of the Calcutta High Court, Noel Frederick Barwell.
-At the same time he entered in Surendranath College (formerly Ripon College, Calcutta) for study.
-He worked in various field as typewriter cleaner, private tutor, Hawker for his living.
+At the same time, he entered in Surendranath College (formerly Ripon College, Calcutta) for study.
+He had various jobs, such as typist, cleaner, private tutor and hawker.